mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/spark/index.md

 ---
 layout: layout.pug
-navigationTitle: Deploy Custom Resources with Spark Operator
+navigationTitle: Spark
-title: Deploy Custom Resources with Spark Operator
+title: Spark
 menuWeight: 20
-excerpt: Get Started on Spark Operator Custom Resources
+excerpt: Deploying Spark in a project
 ---

 To run your Spark workloads with Spark Operator, apply the Spark Operator specific custom resources.
 The Spark Operator works with the following kinds of custom resources: